NhatDang93/NhatDang93.github.io/README.md

 ## Welcome to mr.nhatdang Pages
 Hello everybody, my name's NhatDang.
 I was born in 1993s at An Khe town, Gia Lai province, Viet Nam.
 I studied primary school at Ngo May school, secondary school at De Tham school and high school at Quang Trung school.
-In 2011, I studied at University of Telecommunication campus Ho Chi Minh city.
-Now, I am learning at University of Information Technology Ho Chi Minh.
+In 2011, I studied at University of Telecommunication campus Ho Chi Minh city and now I am learning at University of Information Technology Ho Chi Minh.

 ### Markdown